 9 December 2010: Pastrami and corned beef are often paired together in menus and in the hearts of sandwich aficionados.
 California Pastrami offers a very good corned beef sandwich stacked high on light rye bread with Swiss cheese and Russian dressing.
 As previously stated, it’s a very good corned beef sandwich, but it’s not a special sandwich as both pastrami sandwiches are.
 Still, I would stack it up against any corned beef sandwich in town.
-It’s far superior to the one served about a block away at Jason’s Deli, a chain with a large menu.
+It’s far superior to the one served about a block away from the Montgomery location at Jason’s Deli, a chain with a large menu.
 The difference is that California Pastrami’s largeness is in the flavor of its product, not its price.

 Astute members of the Duke City Fix’s Chow Down in Burque Town” forum found it intriguing (to say the least) that mayonnaise and pastrami would share space in the same sentence, much less the same sandwich (the aforementioned pastrami burger).
 Though a purist myself, I’ve long ceased being surprised by flavor combinations that work surprisingly well.
 My first experience with pastrami and mayonnaise was at the aforementioned Deli Mart’s elder sibling on Albuquerque’s east side where the much-missed New York transplanted to Albuquerque Cerami family served their pastrami sandwiches in that fashion.
 My first inclination was to declare that blasphemy, but the mayonnaise-pastrami combination is actually quite good, albeit not as good as pastrami with real deli mustard.

 3 February 2010: Joe Rodriguez, like me, recognizes the potential in pastrami to improve everything it touches.
 He didn’t blink an eye during a visit in which I asked for a patty melt sandwich with pastrami.
 By itself, the patty melt has all the essential elements of a very good patty melt sandwich–a light rye bread grilled until toasty brown, finely chopped onions fried nearly to the point of caramelization, a hand-formed all-beef patty and rich melted cheese.
 The pastrami elevated it from very good to excellent.
 Some time I may just ask Joe to add pastrami to one of the burritos served at his restaurant.